 Setting up bank account for baby?
-Let me walk you through the considerations to make so you can get this off your to-do list and onto your ta-da list
+Let me walk you through the considerations to make so you can get this — opening up a child savings account — off your to-do list and onto your ta-da list.

 I've made it through cloth diapering, 2:00 a.m. feedings, and car seat installations.
 Now, I'm totally in the mode for setting up bank account for baby!

 Our little one made his debut over a year ago.
-Being the financial nerd that I am − plus a darn good planner − I thought it would be awesome for me to set up a bank account for him now while he’s still in diapers to catch all of the generous birthday + holiday cash gifts throughout his childhood.
+Being the financial nerd that I am − plus a darn good planner − I thought it would be awesome for me to set up a savings account for baby now while he's still in diapers to catch all of the generous birthday + holiday cash gifts throughout his childhood.

 I mean, can you imagine the possibilities of how much that account could earn for him over the next 18 years?